-In the period under review, sales of United Internet AG amounted to \leqslant 3.2 million (prior year: \leqslant 2.7 million) and mostly comprised services and rent charged to the Group's subsidiaries.
+In the period under review, sales of United Internet AG amounted to \leq 3.2 million (prior year: \leq 2.7 million) and mostly comprised services and rent charged to the Group's subsidiaries.

-Other operating income totaled € 15.9 million (prior year: € 18.6 million) and resulted mainly from income in connection with a hedging transaction (€ 4.1 million) and from the sale of shares in freenet AG (€ 11.3 million).
-In the previous year, other operating income mainly comprised income from a hedging transaction (€ 1.7 million), the sale of shares in Versatel AG (€ 3.7 million), the partial sale of shares in freenet AG (€ 4.6 million), and the write-up of shares held in freenet AG as of the balance sheet date (€ 6.6 million).
+Other operating income totaled \in 15.9 million (prior year: \in 18.6 million) and resulted mainly from income in connection with a hedging transaction (\in 4.1 million) and from the sale of shares in freenet AG (\in 11.3 million).
+In the previous year, other operating income mainly comprised income from a hedging transaction (\in 1.7 million), the sale of shares in Versatel AG (\in 3.7 million), the partial sale of shares in freenet AG (\in 4.6 million), and the write-up of shares held in freenet AG as of the balance sheet date (\in 6.6 million).